Inspections

 Regular inspections are performed annually or biennially to ensure continuous compliance with HQS, though additional inspections may occur if there are changes in tenancy, a change in the voucher contract, or if an inspection is requested.
 Your cooperation is greatly appreciated throughout this process, as it helps us maintain a standard of living expected within our community.
 Together, we can ensure a safe, healthy, and comfortable environment for everyone.

 Please note our inspection process will be transitioning from HQS to the National Standards for the Physical Inspection of Real Estate (NSPIRE).
 This change aims to enhance the quality and safety of housing conditions further.
+Please read more about NSPIRE below.

 Changes in HQS Inspections: A Move to NSPIRE